VersusCenter

 Pros

-• Wide device selection at multiple price ranges from budget to premium
+• Wide device selection from budget to premium across many manufacturers

-• Highly customizable UI, widgets, default apps, and system behavior
+• Highly customizable UI, default apps, and system-level features

 Cons